 Reference evapotranspiration intends to avoid ambiguities that existed in the definition of potential evapotranspiration.
 By adopting a reference crop (grass), consistent crop coefficient selection has become easier and more practical (Djaman, 2013).
 As a result, actual crop evapotranspiration (ETa) estimates in new areas are more reliable.
 The introduction of the reference evapotranspiration concept also helped transfer crop coefficients from one location to another.
 Reference evapotranspiration allows more consistent crop coefficient selection and evapotranspiration equation calibration for a given local climate.

-Historically, two main crops have been used as the reference crop, grass, and alfalfa.
+Historically, two main crops have been used as reference crops: grass and alfalfa.
 In Florida, the reference crop is grass since alfalfa is not commonly grown (SFWMM, 2005).
 It is generally accepted that the grass reference crop is the type of grass with physiological and structural characteristics similar to perennial ryegrass (Lolium perenne L.) or alta fescue (Festuca arundinacea Schreb.
 Alta).
 Although alfalfa has the physical characteristics (leaf area index, roughness, etc.) closer to many agronomic crops than the grass, researchers generally agree that a clipped grass provides a better representation of reference evapotranspiration than does alfalfa.
-This is mainly because of the two reasons: (FAO, 1998) the characteristics of the grass are better known and defined, (McMahon, 2013) the grass crop has more planting areas than alfalfa throughout the world, and the measured evapotranspiration rates of the grass are more readily available and accessible as compared to the measured alfalfa evapotranspiration rates.
+This is mainly because of three reasons: (FAO, 1998) the characteristics of the grass are better known and defined (McMahon, 2013), the grass crop has more planting areas than alfalfa throughout the world, and the measured evapotranspiration rates of the grass are more readily available and accessible as compared to the measured alfalfa evapotranspiration rates.

 Another difference between the potential and reference evapotranspiration is that the weather data collection site is well-defined in the reference evapotranspiration definition.
 Also, in the reference evapotranspiration definition, the climate data used to estimate reference evapotranspiration must be collected in a well-defined (reference) environment.
 Therefore, the weather data for the reference evapotranspiration estimations should be collected in a well-irrigated and well-maintained grass area.
 The irrigated grass area of the weather data collection site should be fairly large [(approximately two hectares) (4.94 acres)] because the quality of the weather data will ultimately affect the final estimated reference evapotranspiration value.
-For example, in a hot, dry month, the average air temperature may be as much as 5 to 6 C (9 to 10.8 F) higher in a dryland (non-irrigated) than for a well-irrigated land.
+For example, in a hot, dry month, the average air temperature may be as much as 5°C to 6°C (9°F to 10.8°F) higher in a dryland (non-irrigated) than in a well-irrigated land.
 The differences in the air temperature will also affect the relative humidity and vapor pressure deficit values.
 These differences will ultimately cause differences in the reference evapotranspiration calculated using the weather data collected from the two sites (dry versus well-irrigated) (FAO 1998, Djaman, 2018).

 References